 - a.
 Needs Assessment (ACA 122)

 - b.
-Student Satisfaction Survey (SSS)
+Graduate Survey

 - c.
-Educational Support Services Survey (ESSS)
+Graduation Survey

 - d.
-Graduate Survey

-- e.
-Graduation Survey

-- f.
 President/VP's/Deans evaluation surveys

 The dates of administration of each of the above surveys can be found in Table 1 in the Introduction section of this document.
-Results for the Student Satisfaction Survey (SSS), the Educational Support Services Survey (ESSS), and the Graduation Survey can be found on the PCC website.
-Results from the other surveys are disseminated to and used by appropriate College personnel.
+Results from surveys are disseminated to and used by appropriate College personnel.